Let's find in detail what is electronic signature and how it can help you transform digitally.

 With the rise of technology, signatures including everything got an update.

 In the ’80s when fax machines were a thing, all documents were scanned electronically.
 Due to this, every country came up with laws to adapt to the new technology.
 This was to ensure the legality and authenticity of the electronically sent document.

-With this new technology, the world saw a huge shift in the advancement of technologies which introduced electronic and digital signatures.
+With this new technology, the world saw a huge shift in the advancement of technologies which introduced electronic and digital signature creator.

 Now that we have seen the evolution of signatures, let us understand what each of the signatures means:

 Wet-Ink signature refers to someone putting a physical or distinct signature on a hard copy of the document.
 This can be done with a pen or a seal to make the document legally binding.

 Wet-Ink has evolved into the go-to procedure for centuries now which is required for legal documents or contracts.